jonnonz1/nz-statute-book/acts/public/2001/new-zealand-superannuation-and-retirement-income-act-2001.md

 ### 16 Annual adjustment of New Zealand superannuation: relationship to net average wage
 (1) The annual adjustment of New Zealand superannuation under section 15 must ensure that— (a) the standard weekly amount of New Zealand superannuation (after the deduction of standard tax) payable to a couple who are married or in a civil union or in a de facto relationship, both of whom are qualified to receive New Zealand superannuation, is not less than 66% or more than 72.5% of the average ordinary time weekly earnings (males and females combined) as determined by the last QES before 1 March in each year (after the deduction of standard tax and the earner levies payable on those earnings):
-  (b) the standard weekly amount of New Zealand superannuation (after the deduction of standard tax) payable to a single person who is living alone is 65% of the weekly amount of New Zealand superannuation (after the deduction of standard tax) payable to a couple who are married or in a civil union, both of whom are qualified to receive New Zealand superannuation:
+  (b) the standard weekly amount of New Zealand superannuation (after the deduction of standard tax) payable to a single person who is living alone is 65% of the weekly amount of New Zealand superannuation (after the deduction of standard tax) payable to a couple who are married or in a civil union or in a de facto relationship, both of whom are qualified to receive New Zealand superannuation:
-  (c) the standard weekly amount of New Zealand superannuation (after the deduction of standard tax) payable to a single person who is not living alone is 60% of the weekly amount of New Zealand superannuation (after the deduction of standard tax) payable to a couple who are married or in a civil union, both of whom are qualified to receive New Zealand superannuation.
+  (c) the standard weekly amount of New Zealand superannuation (after the deduction of standard tax) payable to a single person who is not living alone is 60% of the weekly amount of New Zealand superannuation (after the deduction of standard tax) payable to a couple who are married or in a civil union or in a de facto relationship, both of whom are qualified to receive New Zealand superannuation.
 (2) In this section,—
   - **earner levies** means the levies payable under section 219(1) of the Accident Compensation Act 2001
   - **QES** means the Quarterly Employment Survey of wages published by Statistics New Zealand or, if that survey ceases to be published, any measure certified by the Government Statistician as being equivalent to that survey.